Malakai Ravulo

 Malakai Ravulo (born 22 September 1983) is a Fijian rugby union player.
 He is a loose forward but spent most of his youth playing as a centre.
 He presently plays his rugby with the North Harbour rugby team in New Zealand.

+Started his rugby at the prestigious rugby nursery Queen Victoria School in Fiji.
+Then was recruited to play work and play in Gisborne, NZ.
+He was then selected for Poverty Bay in the Heartland Championship where they won the title and was offered a contract to play professionally at North Harbor in the then ITM Cup.
 In October 2010 Malakai was selected for the Fiji 2010 November tour of Europe.